Yari-Carelli/Company-Website/README.md

 - Build a static front-end site to present useful information to users, using HTML and CSS as main technologies
 - Design an interactive Front-End web application using HTML and CSS based on the principles of user experience design, accessibility and responsivity
 - Test a Front-End web application through the development, implementation and deployment stages
+- Deploy a Front-End web application to a Cloud platform
 - Maximise future maintainability through documentation, code structure and organisation
 - Demonstrate and document the development process through a version control system such as GitHub